 You should plan on modifying your diet over a period of 6 to 10 days.
 If you’re embarking on one of Hildegard’s healthy fasts to address chronic health issues, you may consider extending your moderate fasting regimen for up to four weeks.

-Before beginning any of the Hildegard fasting regimens, it is a good idea to prepare your body by taking a 2- to 3-day break from your standard diet.
-In the days leading up to your fast, gradually phase out the foods that are least healthy and most difficult to digest to give your body a smooth transition into the fasting period.
+Before beginning any of the Hildegard fasting regimens, it is worthwhile to prepare your body by taking a 2- to 3-day break from your standard diet.
+In the days leading up to your fast, gradually phase out the foods that are least healthy and most difficult to digest, in order to give your body a smooth transition into the fasting period.

 This means it is a good idea to abstain temporarily from calorie-dense foods like meat and cheese while eating plenty of fruits and vegetables.
 And don’t forget to stay hydrated.
 Plenty of water is important to assist your body with the flushing of toxins.